 2

 Each title is timestamped through ORIGINA and routed to Zenodo and Arweave.
-The permanent address is linked to the official record.
+The durable archive address is linked to the official record.

 3

 In a dispute, produce the CONSERVA Preservation Certificate.
 The timestamp predates the dispute.
-The record is unalterable.
+The record can be hash-checked against the preserved version.

 For University Libraries

 An African university library may hold 40 years of theses, faculty papers, working papers, and conference proceedings — all on servers that IT departments struggle to maintain, back up, and protect.
 One failed hard drive.
 One expiring maintenance contract.
 One budget cut.
 The institution's entire research output disappears.
-CONSERVA routes every document to Zenodo and Internet Archive — both free, both permanent — giving the library the same preservation infrastructure as Oxford or Harvard at zero cost.
+CONSERVA routes every document to Zenodo and Internet Archive — both free at publication time and designed for long-term access — giving the library the same preservation infrastructure as Oxford or Harvard at zero cost.

 1